XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

-transactions in the queue for that account, it must pay a [fee level](#fee-level) at least 25% higher than the transaction with the previous sequence number, and will be considered for the queue if all prior transactions for that account are still valid against the open ledger.
+transactions in the queue for that account, it must pay a [fee level](#fee-level) at least 25% higher than the transaction with the previous sequence number, and will be considered for the queue if all prior queued transactions for that account, in their worst case, leave enough XRP balance to pay the fee, and none of the queued transactions affect the ability of subsequent transactions to claim a fee.

 Currently, there is an additional restriction that the queue can not work with transactions using the `sfPreviousTxnID` or `sfAccountTxnID` fields.